osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 view of the PostgreSQL database.
 Usually they are either the same or the SQL type is derived directly from the `type` according to the following table.
 But it is possible to set them individually for special cases.

-*Version < 1.5.0*{: .version} The `sql_type` field did not exist in earlier versions.
-Use the `type` field instead.
-If you are upgrading from a version < 1.5.0 to 1.5.0 or above, it is usually enough to set the `sql_type` to the same value that the `type` field had before for every `type` field where you get an error message from osm2pgsql.
-{: .note}

 | `type`             | Default for `sql_type` | Notes       |
 | ------------------ | ---------------------- | ----------- |